LxLeChat/PSFunctionExplorer/README.md

 # PSFunctionExplorer
 A small set of functions to discover function(s) declaration(s), and their inner commands using AST and draw graph dependecy.
+The idea being we can explore a set of ps1/psm1 files without loading them.. i want to add some stuff to explorer functions help, and maybe some kind of reverse build ..

 FU* Stands for Function Utility :p